owenzhang0/learngit/readme.txt

-bb git is a dis tributed version control system. git is free sofeware.
+git is a distributed version control system. git is free sofeware. git has mutable index called stage.